Mangrove forests of Qeshm

 The Mangrove forests of Qeshm or Hara forests of Qeshm, are the mangrove forests on the southern coast of Iran, particularly on and near the island of Qeshm in the Persian Gulf.
-Dominated by the species Avicennia marina, known locally as the "hara" or "harra" tree, the forests represent an important ecological resource.
+Dominated by the species Avicennia marina, known locally as the "harra" tree (Persian: حرا), the forests represent an ecological resource.
 The "Hara Protected Area" on Quesm and the nearby mainland is a biosphere reserve where commercial use is restricted to fishing (mainly shrimp), tourist boat trips, and limited mangrove cutting for animal feed.

 Hara tree characteristics

 The hara tree, Avicennia marina, grows to heights of three to eight meters and has bright green leaves and twigs.
-The tree is a salt-water plant that is often submerged at high tide.
-It usually blossoms and bears fruit from mid-July to August, with yellow flowers and a sweet almond-like fruit.
-The seeds fall into the water, where wave action takes them to more stationary parts of the sea.
-The hara seeds become fixed in the soil layers of the sea and grow.
-The area on the north shore of Qeshm and the neighboring mainland is particularly suited to the growth of the plant, and large mangrove forests have developed.

 The long, narrow, oval leaves of the tree have nutritious value for livestock roughly equivalent to barley and alfalfa.
-The roots of the tree are knee-form, aerial, sponge-like and usually external.
-There is a filtration property in the hara tree's bark which allows the plant to absorb sweet water while salt is eliminated.

 Forest extent and significance

 The hara forest on Qeshm and the opposite mainland covers an area of approximately 20 km by 20 km, with many tidal channels.
-The traditional stock breeders of Qeshm Island used the leaves of the hara tree for feeding livestock.
 In 1972 the Hara Protected Area was established to preserve suitable conditions for the growth and maintenance of the forests.

-The area is a major habitat for migratory birds in the cold season, and for reptiles, fish, and varieties of arthropoda and bivalves.
-Green (or hooked) turtles and venomous aquatic snakes are also indigenous to the forests.
-Bird life includes herons, flamingos, pelicans, and angler eagles.
-Another important feature of these forests is the appropriate and suitable seabed conditions for the ovulation of fish in the Persian Gulf.
+The area is a habitat for migratory birds in the autumn and winter, and for reptiles, fish, and varieties of arthropoda and bivalves.

+Ecological characteristics

+The Mangrove Biosphere Reserve is located in the Mehran River Delta in southern Iran.
+The area is located between Qeshm Island and the Persian Gulf and is a key focal point of biodiversity due to its mangrove ecosystem.
+The reserve is primarily a marine area.
+The main topographic features of the area include a lagoon with a series of small islands (similar to mud hills), mangrove forests, tidal marshes, and small, shallow bays.
+The reserve also hosts the largest mangrove ecosystem along the Persian Gulf coastline.
+Sea snakes use the aquatic habitats of the mangroves for feeding, reproduction, and livelihoods.
+Khoran Strait, where the reserve is located, is a Ramsar site that provides habitat for pelicans (Pelecanus crispus) during the winter months and serves as a regular feeding ground for green turtles (Chelonia mydas).

+Fauna

+The reserve is an important breeding ground for herons, especially the great egret, and species of Finch that pass through the area during migration.
+In winter, the protected wetland area is of particular importance as a feeding station for herons and Finch.
+The reserve is of further importance for wintering flocks of pelicans and greater flamingos.